tdeason416/6306_casestudy1/6306_case_study_rmd.md

 ```
 ## [1] 189
 ```
 We have complete GDP data (Raw GDP and Income Group) for 189 different countries in the world.
+We will organize the data in descending order by GDP.

 ```r